scorpido74/azure-docs.nl-nl/articles/ansible/ansible-devtest-labs-configure.md

     security_token: "{{ github_token }}"
 ```

-## <a name="create-a-vm-within-the-lab"></a>Een virtuele machine in het lab maken
+## <a name="create-a-vm-within-the-lab"></a>Een virtuele machine maken in het lab

-Een virtuele machine in het lab maken.
+Maak een virtuele machine in het lab.

 ```yml
 - name: Create a VM within the lab